conductor-sdk/conductor-python/workers.md

 ```

 ## Design Principles for Workers

-Each worker embodies design pattern and follows certain basic principles:
+Each worker embodies the design pattern and follows certain basic principles:

-1. Workers are stateless and do not implement a workflow specific logic.
+1. Workers are stateless and do not implement a workflow-specific logic.
-2. Each worker executes a very specific task and produces well-defined output given specific inputs.
+2. Each worker executes a particular task and produces well-defined output given specific inputs.
-3. Workers are meant to be idempotent (or should handle cases where the task that partially executed gets rescheduled due to timeouts etc.)
+3. Workers are meant to be idempotent (Should handle cases where the partially executed task, due to timeouts, etc, gets rescheduled).
-4. Workers do not implement the logic to handle retries etc., that is taken care by the Conductor server.
+4. Workers do not implement the logic to handle retries, etc., that is taken care of by the Conductor server.

 ## System Task Workers

-A system task worker is a pre-built, general purpose worker that is part of your Conductor server distribution.
+A system task worker is a pre-built, general-purpose worker in your Conductor server distribution.

-System tasks automates the repeated tasks such as calling an HTTP endpoint,
-executing lightweight ECMA compliant javascript code, publishing to an event broker etc.
+System tasks automate repeated tasks such as calling an HTTP endpoint, executing lightweight ECMA-compliant javascript code, publishing to an event broker, etc.

 ### Wait Task

 > [!tip]
-> Wait is a powerful way to have your system wait for a certain trigger such as an external event, certain date/time or duration such as 2 hours without having to manage threads, background processes or jobs.
+> Wait is a powerful way to have your system wait for a specific trigger, such as an external event, a particular date/time, or duration, such as 2 hours, without having to manage threads, background processes, or jobs.

-**Using code to create WAIT task**
+#### Using Code to Create Wait Task

 ```python
 from conductor.client.workflow.task.wait_task import WaitTask